dsummersl/Middle-Class/README.md

 Generally see the Cakefile for instructions - what isn't automated is documented therein.

+For PUMA map:
-cake map1 > a.sh
+cake -t 5percent mapcommands > a.sh ; sh a.sh

+For Super PUMA map:
-sh a.sh
+cake -t 1percent mapcommands > a.sh ; sh a.sh
-cake map2

 ----